wanchain/cardano-crosschain-xport/evm-contracts/README.md

 The smart contracts in this project are compiled and deployed using Hardhat.
 We have prepared the ABI files for the relevant contracts for you, and the related contracts have already been deployed on the Wanchain testnet.
 The corresponding information are as follows:

 2.1 Contract ABI
 TokenHome SC ABI:   ./deployed/scAbi/ERC20TokenHome4CardanoV2.json Erc20 SC ABI:       ./deployed/scAbi/XToken.json

 2.2 Deployed Contracts Config
-1) Contracts in Wanchain Testnet ./deployed/wanTestnet.json

-2) Contracts in Cardano Preprod ./deployed/cardanoPreprod.json
+Contracts in Wanchain Testnet:  ./deployed/wanTestnet.json Contracts in Cardano Preprod:   ./deployed/cardanoPreprod.json

 3. Test Script